Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 4. Are Right, A Lot

-Interviewers look for:
+Interviewers look for

 - Willingness to admit mistakes

-Red flags:
+Red flags

-- Overconfidence without evidence
+- Overconfidence

 5. Learn and Be Curious

-Interviewers look for:
+Interviewers look for

-- Self-driven skill growth
+- Self-driven growth

 - Learning from failure

-Red flags:
+Red flags

 6. Hire and Develop the Best

-Raise the performance bar.
+What it means Leaders raise the performance bar.

-Interviewers look for:
+Interviewers look for

 - Mentoring others